If only you can manage your time better…

 6. Take Time Off

 ‘Hustling’ 24/7 makes you complacent.
-You feel you always have time.
+You succumb to the illusion that you always have time.
 Not to mention it’s exhausting.

-So take time off to refresh yourself.
-This will also create a restriction for the amount of time you use to complete tasks.
+Take time off to refresh yourself.
+This also creates a restriction for the amount of time you use to complete tasks.

 Do all you can to make yourself better.
 To achieve this, you need time, which never did, and never will belong to you.

 Make the most of the present moment — that’s all you will get.